yeasir01/mern-stack-passport-auth/README.md

 ## Deployment (Heroku)

-To deploy, simply add and commit your changes, and push to Heroku.
-As is, the NPM scripts should take care of the rest.
+To deploy, simply add and commit your changes then setup your environment variables on the settings page, & push to Heroku. the NPM scripts should take care of the rest.